(November 2013 - Present)

-Scenario/Situation 2: I am currently living in a Residence Hall and a couple days ago my roommate was smoking weed.
+Scenario/Situation 2: I am currently living in a Residence Hall and a couple of days ago my roommate was smoking weed.
 Oregon State Police smelled the marijuana and I got in trouble, even though I was not smoking.
-What’s the next step, I feel like I shouldn’t get in trouble for something I didn’t do?
+What’s the next step?
+I feel like I shouldn’t get in trouble for something I didn’t do.

 Scenario/Situation 3: I am a freshman living in the residence halls and I don’t like the roommate I was assigned.
 I just want to break my contract with UHDS and to move out as soon as possible.

 Scenario/Situation 1: I am an OSU student, currently paying out of state tuition.
 I have been attending OSU for a few years now and I applied for Oregon residency.
-I was denied the residency so I would like to appeal for in-state tuition, can you help?
+I was denied residency so I would like to appeal for in-state tuition.
+Can you help?